 Once you have a small pile of "popcorn", start placing them on the cupcakes.
 I used a vanilla cream cheese frosting on the cupcakes.
 I did not dye mine, but you could dye the frosting a light yellow if you desire.

 The finishing touch to the popcorn cupcakes is the cupcake liner which makes the cupcakes truly look like miniature buckets of popcorn.
 Here is the popcorn cupcake liner template I used.
 You can download the image and save it to your computer.
 The image is 8.5"x11".
 I printed it on card stock and altered the color a bit so they would look more vintage.
 After cutting the liners out, I used double stick tape to form the cup and then placed them around the cupcakes.

 Isabella loved her popcorn cupcakes, and I loved the fact that they were so simple to make, but made quite a statement at the same time.
 These cupcakes would be great to make for an Oscar party too!

-* Be sure to check out the cutest "vintage circus" invitations here and the vintage circus birthday party here.
+Be sure to check out the cutest "vintage circus" invitations here , and you can see Isabella's vintage circus birthday party here.